A knot Floer stable homotopy type: Embeddings and framings

+(Here $a_Y=\dim Y-\sum_i\dim Z(0,\vN^1+\Os(E^1)+ \Os(F^1), 0; \vlambda^1)$.)
+In more detail, for any point $y\in Y$, let $f_y$ be the isomorphism from the local model of $\iota(Y)$ inside $U$ to the local model of $A_Y$ inside $B_Y$; then this identification may be recorded by just remembering the pullback (under $f_y$) of the standard frame of $A_Y$ inside $B_Y$.
+This framing of the normal bundle of $Y$ inside $U$ is called the \emph{internal framing}.
+Note that the internal framings are defined separately on the open strata, since different strata have different dimensions, and hence a different number of vectors in their internal framings. \item The equivalence relation on these subspaces $U$ is generated by the following atomic relation: $U\sim U'$ if $U\subset U'$, the embedding $X\into U'$ is induced from the embedding $X\into U$, the stratification of $U$ is induced from the stratification of $U'$, and the local models of each open stratum $Y$ inside $U$ and $U'$ are identified. \end{enumerate} \end{definition}

 \begin{remark} Definition~\ref{def:neatmoduli} is inspired from the local models presented in Section~\ref{sec:modelsmoduli}.
 The thickening $U$ corresponds to a ``tubular'' neighborhood of $X$ in the larger space $\bModuli([\tD])$, where $\tD=D +\tE+\tF$ is as in Section~\ref{sec:modelsmoduli}.
-One difference is that the ambient local model we wrote in that section was based on
+For each open stratum $Y$, the local model of $Y$ in $U$ is identified with that of $A_Y$ inside $B_Y$, which is the same as the local model of $Y$ inside $\bModuli([\tD])$. \end{remark}